cocode32/watgbridge/README.md

 ---
 # WhatsApp-Telegram-Bridge

-Despite the name, its not exactly a "bridge".
+Despite the name, it's not exactly a "bridge".
 It forwards messages from WhatsApp to Telegram and you can reply to them from Telegram.

 <a href="https://t.me/PropheCProjects">